-Shi’s omission is striking as the presence of the furin cleavage site was immediately visible from looking at COVID-19’s genomic sequence, which was released in Jan.
-2020.
+Shi’s omission is striking, as the presence of the furin cleavage site was immediately visible from looking at COVID-19’s genomic sequence, which was released in January 2020.
 The significance of the site was acknowledged by Vincent Racaniello, a virologist and natural origins proponent who frequently features Daszak in his weekly podcasts.
-Only days after Shi had concealed the existence of the furin cleavage site, Racaniello said that insertion of a furin cleavage site into another virus, the H5N1 influenza virus, showed that it created “higher pathogenicity.”
+Only days after Shi had concealed the existence of the furin cleavage site, Racaniello said insertion of a furin cleavage site into another virus, the H5N1 influenza virus, showed that it created “higher pathogenicity.”

 He also wondered if the “insertion of a furin cleavage site allowed a [bat coronavirus] to gain the ability to infect humans.”

 Despite the presence of a unique furin cleavage site, COVID-19 generally resembles other bat coronaviruses.
-But, conspicuously, the virus’s genomic backbone doesn’t actually match any previously recorded backbone.
+But, the virus’s genomic backbone conspicuously doesn’t actually match any previously recorded backbone.

 But there are several problems with this argument.

 The lack of a previously used backbone as the basis for genetic engineering doesn’t preclude the use of an unknown one.
-The natural origin argument presupposes that all scientists diligently posted their genomic backbone sequences to public databases.
+The natural origins argument presupposes that all scientists diligently posted their genomic backbone sequences to public databases.
 We know that the Wuhan Institute, which reportedly collected thousands of different viral strains during its work in southern China, abruptly took its database of viral sequences offline in September 2019.

-These “consensus” viruses, which didn’t exist in nature, would have no singular ancestor because they would be a genetic average of the viruses used in their creation.
+These “consensus” viruses, which didn’t exist in nature, would have no singular ancestor, because they would be a genetic average of the viruses used in their creation.
 The novel viruses would appear as composites of their underlying inputs.

-A recent study examined more than 13,000 bats and found many of them carried viruses related to the first SARS virus.
+A recent study examined more than 13,000 bats and found that many of them carried viruses related to the first SARS virus.
 But the study didn’t find a single instance of a virus related to COVID-19.

 The use of a synthetic backbone in COVID-19 appears to have been a topic of discussion during a Feb.
 1, 2020, teleconference organized by Dr. Anthony Fauci, where participants, including Fauci, were told by presenting scientists that it appeared highly likely that the virus had originated within a lab.

-Within minutes of the teleconference’s start, one of the participants emailed a question to the group: “We need to talk about the backbone too, not just the insert?”
+Within minutes of the teleconference’s start, one of the participants had emailed a question to the group: “We need to talk about the backbone too, not just the insert?”

 While it was known that Fauci’s teleconference group was focused on the insertion of a cleavage site, the reference to the virus’s backbone had been seen as something of an enigma.

 If COVID-19 was created in a manner described in Daszak’s proposal, it would explain why we haven’t found a good match for the virus in nature.
-A synthetic virus, by definition, would be different from all other viruses and not have any direct progenitor.
+A synthetic virus, by definition, would be different from all other viruses and wouldn’t have any direct progenitor.
 The notion that COVID-19 is based on a synthetic backbone also is supported by the fact that it resembles existing viruses across various parts of its sequence.

-Chen included a media report that mentioned the new nanotechnology vaccine created by the WIV and she alerted the Environment, Science, Technology, and Health (ESTH) Section at the U.S. embassy in Beijing, as well as the U.S. consulate in Wuhan.
-However, when Chen and ESTH tried to pursue the information, the Chinese news report had been scrubbed and any links to the new vaccine were blocked on the Chinese internet.
+Chen included a media report that mentioned the new nanotechnology vaccine created by the WIV, and she alerted the Environment, Science, Technology, and Health (ESTH) Section at the U.S. embassy in Beijing, as well as the U.S. consulate in Wuhan.
+However, when Chen and ESTH tried to pursue the information, the Chinese news report had been scrubbed, and any links to the new vaccine were blocked on the Chinese internet.